The Web

 help you discuss and plan for them,

 Invisible changes can cause just as much stress as physical ones.
-Many small

-concurrent chan-ges (or losses) can be just a stressful as a major shift.
+concurrent changes (or losses) can be just a stressful as a major shift.

 The effectsof personal and family changes vary between predictable and